-We also look forward to seeing you at our parents’ orientation program, which will take place shortly before the fall semester begins.
+We also look forward to seeing you at our parents’ orientation program, which will take place on Thursday, Sept.
+10 at 7:30 p.m. in the College Center.
 This program will be an opportunity for you to meet College representatives and learn more about Nassau.
-You will receive an invitation to this program in early August.
+You will receive an invitation to this program in August.
 Please join us!

 Many parents want to know how they can help their sons and daughters succeed in college.
 Though there’s no magic "formula" for academic success, here are some suggestions worth keeping in mind.